Ready for the Crosstown Classic?

 7. This game used to have the built in Big Brother (UC) vs Little Brother (XU) storyline.
 UC used to be the big, badass Bearcats, dressed in blacked, bringing attitude and a national ranking.
 The reality is, Little Brother has had more success over the last decade plus, outdraws Big Brother, and plays in a higher profile conference.
 UC fans have always carried the college hoops conversation.
 What do UC fans have to say?

-8. No Sex appeal.
+8. No casual fan sex appeal.
 Neither team enters this game ranked.
 Neither teams grabs the attention of the casual sports fan in town.
-XU fans are still feeling out their team after three straight losses on the Bahamas.
+XU fans are still feeling out their team after three straight losses in the Bahamas.
 With so few games on TV, most UC fans aren't even sure what their team looks like, let alone how good they are.

 9. If this game was the big deal it used to be, it would not be continually shuffled around various time slots and channels.
-A game that's a big deal, is Saturday night on ESPN or a midweek showcase game on ESPN.
-The TV landing spot this year is Fox Sports 1.
+A game that's a big deal, is slotted Saturday afternoon on CBS or night on ESPN, or a midweek showcase game on ESPN.
+Instead, the TV landing spot this year is Fox Sports 1.
 A big game is Dick Vitale, not Donny Marshall.
 At least the game isn't Saturday at noon on ESPNU.

 10. Ticket prices: Tickets for the Crosstown Classic are $35, $50, $75 and $125.
 Seriously?
 Is it any wonder why over 6,000 tickets remain?